holacracyone/Holacracy-Constitution/Appendix-A.md

 **Accountabilities:**

 - Removing constraints within the broader Organization that limit the Sub-Circle
-- Seeking to understand Tensions conveyed by Sub-Circle Circle Members, and discerning those appropriate to process in the Super-Circle
+- Seeking to understand Tensions conveyed by people filling Roles in the Sub-Circle, and discerning those appropriate to process in the Super-Circle

 ### Facilitator